ekbalasif/ekbalasif.github.io/_pages/Conferences.md

 3. Dibyanayan Bandyopadhyay, Mohammed Hasanuzzaman, Asif Ekbal (2024) Seeing Through VisualBERT: A Causal Adventure on Memetic Landscapes.
 EMNLP Findings.
 4. Anas Anwarul Haq Khan, Tanik Saikh, Arpan Phukan, Asif Ekbal.
 (2024) Hope `The Paragraph Guy' explains the rest : Introducing MeSum, the Meme Summarizer.
 EMNLP Findings.

+1. R. Appicharla, B. Gain, S. Pal, A. Ekbal and P. Bhattacharyya (2024).
+A Case Study on Context-Aware Neural Machine Translation with Multi-Task Learning.
+In the 25th Annual Conference of The European Association for Machine Translation

+3. P. Priya, G.V  singh, M. Firdaus, J. Agrawal, A. Ekbal (2024).
+On the Way to Gentle AI Counselor: Politeness Cause Elicitation and Intensity Tagging in Code-mixed Hinglish Conversations for Social Good.
+In NAACL (Findings)

+4. Mamta, Gopendra Vikam Singh, Deepak Kori, Asif Ekbal (2024).
+Aspect-Based Multimodal Mining: Unveiling Sentiments, Complaints, and Beyond in User-Generated Content, In ACM Multimedia-2024

 1. D. Bandyopadhyay, A. Ganguli, B. Gain and A. Ekbal (2024).
 SEMANTIFY: Unveiling Memes with Robust Interpretability beyond Input Attribution.
 In Proc of IJCAI 2024 (accepted) (Core-A*, h5-index: 133).